Carm1r/fruclimadapt/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Modified a reference with a problematic DOI encoding for other containing the same information.
+* Modified a reference with a problematic DOI encoding for other describing the same methodology.
 ## Test environments
 * local OS X install, R 4.0.0
 * ubuntu 16.04 (on travis-ci, devel and release), R 4.0.0